Anacamptis morio: Distribution and habitat

-It is a native of western Eurasia, ranging from Europe to Iran.
+It is a native of western Eurasia, ranging from Europe to Iran, and Northern Africa from Morocco to Tunisia.
 In the British Isles it is found in central-southern England, Wales and Ireland.

 It grows in unimproved grassy meadows, especially on limestone-rich soil.
 This species thrives where grass is cut once or twice a year after flowering is complete, or where it is grazed after flowering is complete.
 Cutting or mowing should not take place immediately after flowering but give time for seed dispersal.

 It can grow in dry or wet grazed meadows.
 It can also be found in coastal grasslands, quarries, churchyards, as well as on roadsides and lawns.
 On the European continent it is also found in alpine pasture and in xerothermic grassland on porphyry outcrops.

 The maximum altitude for this species is somewhere between 1500 and 2000m.